slothfulAI/endozoom/README.md

                                   API key for the stable diffiusion api.
-                                  Should be set using the environment variable STABILITY_API_KEY for security --help                          Show this message and exit.
+                                  Should be set using the environment variable STABILITY_API_KEY for security --input-image PATH_TO_IMAGE     Provide a seed image instead of using an AI-generated one --help                          Show this message and exit.

 ```

 ## Example

+Fully Generated Image
 ```
 sh# python main.py \
  --prompt "A sprawling underwater city with transparent domes and tunnels, surrounded by colorful coral reefs and schools of luminous fish.
 Residents, diverse in descent, are seen traveling in bubble-like submarines" \